-For any student with a reported Transportation Miles of 2.5 or greater, the following items are also required:
+For any student with a reported Transportation Miles of 2.5 or greater, the following items should be maintained:

-- Student Address (where student lives, not where picked up)

-Example: 1234 North Main
+Student Address (where student lives, not where picked up) Example: 1234 North Main

-- 2. Student Address City

-- 3. Student Address Zip Code
+- 2. Student Address City - 3.
+Student Address Zip Code